CirculaTUM

 Coordination

-• Prof. Dr. Magnus Fröhling, Professorship of Circular Economy
+- Prof. Dr. Magnus Fröhling, Chair for Circular Economy

-• Ann-Christin Kessler, M.Sc., Professorship of Circular Economy
+- Ann-Christin Kessler, M.Sc., Coordinator TUM Mission Network Circular Economy

-• Vanessa Heinrich, M.Sc., Professorship of Circular Economy
+- Vanessa Heinrich, M.Sc., Chair for Circular Economy